Arts and Culture

 Riverside Arts Market

-: Under the Fuller Warren Bridge and along the St. Johns River, you'll find a place where our community comes together!
-Every Saturday from 10 a.m. - 3 p.m. enjoy farm-fresh produce, artists, artisans and more!
-Free Admission & Free Parking.
+: Under the Fuller Warren Bridge and along the St. Johns River, you'll find a place where our community comes together.
+From 10 a.m. to 3 p.m. every Saturday, visitors enjoy farm-fresh produce, artists, artisans and more.
+Admission and parking are free.

-: PorchFest is a music festival held on the welcoming front porches of Historic Springfield, just outside of the Downtown boundary.
-The family-friendly, free event features musicians from a wide variety of genres, as well as a variety of food, drink and art vendors to round out the experience.
+: This grass-roots music festival is held on the welcoming front porches of residences in Historic Springfield, just outside of the Downtown boundary.
+The family-friendly, free event features musicians from a wide array of genres, as well as a variety of food, drink and art vendors to round out the experience.
 PorchFest brings important attention to Springfield’s historic architecture and ongoing revitalization and highlights the breadth of musical talent here in Jacksonville.
 Proceeds from the event are dedicated to SPAR

 ’s arts programming and education fund.